• Skip to primary navigation

 The popular way to call them are “Taxis Piratas” which mean pirate cab drivers.
 The main reasons why I don’t use them are that they can charge whatever they want, they don’t have the same insurance as the legal ones and they aren’t as safe.
 Many times they have a super old car in bad shape without insurance so it’s a risk if you take one of those.

 Unfortunately, there are some destinations where only pirate taxis exist.
 These are places outside the city in more remote areas such as Tamarindo and Montezuma.
-If you have to take a taxi and the pirate drivers are your only option, then negotiate a price beforehand, do not go alone if you can help it and get their license plate and name just in case anything happens.
+If you have to take a taxi and the pirate drivers are your only option, then negotiate a price beforehand, do not go alone especially if you are female and take a photo of their license plate and get their name just in case anything happens.

 Turn the meter on